ncrna/PathogenTrack/README.md

 # PathogenTrack
+PathogenTrack is an unsupervised computational software that uses unmapped single-cell RNAseq reads to characterize intracellular pathogens at the single-cell level.
+It is a python-based script that can be used to identify and quantify intracellular pathogenic viruses and bacteria reads at the single-cell level.
-PathogenTrack is a python-based computational software based on **UMI-tools** and **Kraken2** developed to detect and identify pathogenic microorganisms from single-cell RNA-sequencing (scRNA-seq) raw data.
-We have tested PathogenTrack on various scRNA-seq datasets derived from human normal and tumor lung samples as described in our paper *'Detecting and studying pathogenic microorganisms invasion at the single-cell resolution using PathogenTrack'*.
+PathogenTrack has been tested on various scRNA-seq datasets derived from simulated and real datasets and performed robustly.
+The detailes are described in our paper *'Decoding Intracellular Pathogens of scRNA-seq experiments with PathogenTrack and SCKIT'*.

 ### System Requirements